-- Mobile phones are not permitted in classrooms, public areas of the school, or where they may cause annoyance to others. - The use of cameras, including those on mobile phones, is not allowed in washing and changing areas, or in the bedrooms of boarding house.
+- Pupils' mobile phones are not permitted on site, except in exceptional circumstances such as bringing them in to take on a trip.
+Phones should always be handed in to form teachers and locked away until required. - The use of cameras, including those on mobile phones, is not allowed in washing and changing areas, or in the bedrooms of boarding house.